anuragvohraec/bloc-them/README.md

 ## Change logs

 ### "version": "3.0.0"
+1. Version 2.0.0 is failed concept and often causes infinite loop.
+Discarding the changes back.

+### "version": "2.0.0" : FAILED, DO NOT USE IT
 1. Added a prebuid step, to perform async business logic before final render.
 While this final render is dne, a prerender can be displayed, to show loading.

 ### "version": "1.0.0"